logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

     <img src="https://github.com/logan169/logan169.github.io/blob/master/assets/images/posts_images/pdg_ui/img15.png?raw=true" alt="pdg custom UIs">
   </div>
 </div>

+Finally, using "Hou Pandas" as a base, I created another child package called "Hou Fin," which is specialized in financial analysis within PDG.
+Any "Hou Fin" nodes inherit the default "Hou Pandas" UI, which allows for importing and exporting dataframes.
+From there, they build upon the node's UI with specific code tailored to their financial analysis functionality.

 To follow up on my inheritance example, Using this workflow I created another child package named "Hou Fin" inheriting from "Hou Pandas" to do financial analysis for me in PDG.